Dezocine: Pharmacodynamics

 Dezocine acts as an opioid receptor receptor modulator.
 It is specifically a mixed agonist–antagonist or partial agonist of the μ- and κ-opioid receptors.
-Dezocine could also act as a biased agonist of the μ-opioid receptor, although more research is needed to confirm this.
-The binding affinity of dezocine varies depending on the opioid receptor, with it having the highest affinity for the μ-opioid receptor, intermediate affinity for the κ-opioid receptor, and the lowest affinity for the δ-opioid receptor.
+It is a biased agonist of the μ-opioid receptor and activates G protein signaling but not the β-arrestin pathway.
+This may account for some of dezocine's unique and atypical pharmacological properties.
+The binding affinity of dezocine varies depending on the opioid receptor, with the drug having the highest affinity for the μ-opioid receptor, intermediate affinity for the κ-opioid receptor, and the lowest affinity for the δ-opioid receptor.
 In addition to its opioid activity, dezocine has been found to act as a serotonin–norepinephrine reuptake inhibitor (SNRI), with pIC50 values of 5.86 for the serotonin transporter (SERT) and 5.68 for the norepinephrine transporter (NET).
 These actions theoretically might contribute to its analgesic efficacy.

 Dezocine is five times as potent as pethidine and one-fifth as potent as butorphanol as an analgesic.
 Due to its partial agonist nature at the μ-opioid receptor, dezocine has significantly reduced side effects relative to opioid analgesics acting as full agonists of the receptor such as morphine.
-Moreover, dezocine is not a controlled substance and there are no reports of addiction related to its use, indicating that, unlike virtually all other clinically-employed μ-opioid receptor agonists (including weak partial agonists like buprenorphine), and for reasons that are not fully clear, it is apparently non-addictive.
+Moreover, dezocine is not a controlled substance and there are no reports of addiction related to its use, indicating that, unlike virtually all other clinically employed μ-opioid receptor agonists (including weak partial agonists like buprenorphine), and for reasons that are not fully clear, it is apparently non-addictive.
 This unique benefit makes long-term low-dose treatment of chronic pain and/or opioid dependence with dezocine more feasible than with most other opioids.
 Despite having a stronger respiratory depressant effect than morphine, dezocine shows a ceiling effect on its respiratory depressive action so above a certain dose this effect does not get any more severe.

 Pharmacokinetics

-Dezocine has an bioavailability by intramuscular injection of 97%.
+Dezocine has a bioavailability by intramuscular injection of 97%.
 It has a mean t1/2α of fewer than two minutes, and its biological half-life is 2.2 hours.

 Chemistry

-Dezocine is a member of the benzomorphan group of opioids.
-It is related to other benzomorphan opioids such as pentazocine.
+Dezocine has a structure similar to the benzomorphan group of opioids.
 Dezocine is unusual among opioids as it is one of the only primary amines known to be active as an opioid (along with bisnortilidine, an active metabolite of tilidine).